tea2code/recipe_manager/README.md

 Extended search terms like filtering by category or only showing unrated recipes are also possible.

-Fields in which can be searched are: category, description, info, ingredients, tags, title, titletags (default) and rated.
+Fields in which can be searched are: category, description, info, ingredients, tags, title, titletags (default), rated and rating.
 For example the term "category:Cocktails rated:no orange" will find all recipes in the category "Cocktails" which are not rated and contain the word "orange" in their title or tags.
+Explanation of all fields:

+- **category:** Searches in the category list of each recipe.
+- **description:** Searches in the description of each recipe.
+- **info:** Searchs in the info of each recipe.
+- **ingredients:** Searchs in the ingredients list of each recipe.
+- **tags:** Searchs in the tag list of each recipe.
+- **titletags:** Searchs in the title and the tag list of each recipe.
+This is the default field.
+- **rated:** Searchs for recipes which are rated (value "yes") or not rated (value "no").
+- **rating:** Searchs for a certain rating value beginning from zero (equivalent to the white star) and up to three (equivalent to three black stars).

 Search terms are by default with a logical AND linked.
 Other possible logical operations are OR and NOT which will exclude a term.

 Inexact terms with wildcards using * (any number of letters) and ? (one letter) are also possible.

 Whoosh uses an effective system which orders the result list by a match rating.
-If you wand to increase or decrease the importance of a search term you can do this by adding ^ and a number.
+If you want to increase or decrease the importance of a search term you can do this by adding ^ and a number.
 For example "coffee^2 milk" will search for coffee and milk but doubles the importance of coffee.

 ## Mobile Support